 The reform movements that emerged in the United States during the first half of the nineteenth century were not American inventions.
 Instead, these movements were rooted in a transatlantic world where both sides of the ocean faced similar problems and together collaborated to find similar solutions.
 Many of the same factors that spurred American reformers to action—such as urbanization, industrialization, and class struggle—equally affected Europe.
-Reformers on both sides of the Atlantic visited and corresponded with one another, exchanging ideas and building networks that proved crucial to shared causes like abolition and women’s rights.
+Reformers on both sides of the Atlantic visited and corresponded with one another.
+Exchanging ideas and building networks proved crucial to shared causes like abolition and women’s rights.

 In the course of their abolitionist activities, many American women began to establish contact with their counterparts across the Atlantic, each group penning articles and contributing material support to the others’ antislavery publications and fundraisers.
 The effect of this cooperation can be seen in the nascent women’s rights movement.
 During the 1840 London meeting, Lucretia Mott and Elizabeth Cady Stanton formulated the idea for a national women’s suffrage convention, which they held at the Seneca Falls Convention in 1848.
 The General Antislavery Convention played an important role in laying the foundation for an Anglo-American Women’s Suffrage Movement.
-In her history of the woman suffrage movement, Stanton would mark the Convention as the beginning of that movement.6
+In her history of the woman suffrage movement, Stanton would mark the Convention as the beginning of that movement.17

 IV.
 The Benevolent Empire

 After religious disestablishment, citizens of the United States faced a dilemma: how to cultivate a moral and virtuous public without aid from state-sponsored religion.
 Most Americans agreed that a good and moral citizenry was essential for the national project to succeed, but many shared the perception that society’s moral foundation was weakening.
 Narratives of moral and social decline, known as jeremiads, had long been embedded in Protestant story-telling traditions, but jeremiads took on new urgency in the antebellum period.
 In the years immediately following disestablishment, “traditional” Protestant Christianity was at low tide, while the Industrial Revolution and the spread of capitalism had led to a host of social problems associated with cities and commerce.
 The Second Great Awakening was in part a spiritual response to such changes, revitalizing Christian spirits through the promise of salvation.
 The revivals also provided an institutional antidote to the insecurities of a rapidly changing world by inspiring an immense and widespread movement for social reform.
-Growing directly out of nineteenth-century revivalism, networks of reform societies proliferated throughout the United States between 1815 and 1861, melding religion and reform into a powerful force in American culture known as the “benevolent empire.”
+Growing directly out of nineteenth-century revivalism, reform societies proliferated throughout the United States between 1815 and 1861, melding religion and reform into a powerful force in American culture known as the “benevolent empire.”

 The benevolent empire departed from revivalism’s early populism, as middle class ministers dominated the leadership of antebellum reform societies.
 Due to the economic forces of the market revolution, it was the middle-class evangelicals who had the time and resources to devote to reforming efforts.
 Often, that reform focused on creating and maintaining respectable middle-class culture throughout the United States.
 Middle-class women, in particular, were able to play a leading role in reform activity.
-They became increasingly responsible for the moral maintenance of their homes and communities, and their leadership signaled a dramatic departure from previous generations when such prominent roles for ordinary women would have been unthinkable.
+They became increasingly responsible for the moral maintenance of their homes and communities, and their leadership signaled a dramatic departure from previous generations when such prominent roles for ordinary women would have been unthinkable.18

 Different forces within evangelical Protestantism combined to encourage reform.
 One of the great lights of benevolent reform was Charles Grandison Finney, the radical revivalist, who promoted a movement known as “perfectionism.”
 Premised on the belief that truly redeemed Christians would be motivated to live free of sin and reflect the perfection of God himself, his wildly popular revivals encouraged his converted followers to join reform movements and create God’s kingdom on earth.
 The idea of “disinterested benevolence” also turned many evangelicals toward reform.
 Preachers championing disinterested benevolence argued that true Christianity requires that a person give up self-love in favor of loving others.
 Though perfectionism and disinterested benevolence were the most prominent forces encouraging benevolent societies, some preachers achieved the same end in their advocacy of postmillennialism.
 In this worldview, Christ’s return was foretold to occur after humanity had enjoyed one thousand years’ peace, and it was the duty of converted Christians to improve the world around them in order to pave the way for Christ’s redeeming return.
 Though ideological and theological issues like these divided Protestants into more and more sects, church leaders often worked on an interdenominational basis to establish benevolent societies and draw their followers into the work of social reform.